jsoung/i4g/docs/contributing.md

 ## About the Project

-**i4g** is a volunteer-driven, non-profit platform helping scam victims document and report fraud to law enforcement.
+**i4g** is a volunteer-driven, non-profit platform helping scam users document and report fraud to law enforcement.
 We use AI (LangChain + Ollama) to classify scams, extract evidence, and generate police reports.

 **Current Status**: Transitioning from prototype to production (Phase 1 MVP in progress)